PySimpleGUI/PySimpleGUI/readme.md

 In the hands of a competent programmer, this tool is **amazing**.
 It's a must-try kind of program that has completely changed my programming process.
-I'm not afraid of asking for help!
-You just have to be smart about us
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2ODE3MDk4MiwtMTE0ODQ5MDYyM119
+eyJoaXN0b3J5IjpbMTE1MTQ0MjY0NiwtMTE0ODQ5MDYyM119
 -->